syncfusion-content/windowsforms-docs/WindowsForms/multicolumncombobox/FAQ/How-to-display-multiple-members-in-a-MultiColumnComboBox.md

 ---
 layout: post
-title: How-to-display-multiple-members-in-a-MultiColumnComboBox | WindowsForms | Syncfusion
+title: Display-multiple-members | WindowsForms | Syncfusion
 description: how to display multiple members in a multicolumncombobox
 platform: WindowsForms
 control: Editors Package